Leptictidium: Locomotion

 One of the mysteries about Leptictidium is whether it moved by running or by jumping.
 Because there are very few completely bipedal mammals, it is difficult to find an appropriate living model to compare it with.
 If the kangaroo is used, it is probable that Leptictidium hopped along with its body tilted forward, using its tail as a counterweight.
-On the other hand, elephant shrews combine both types of locomotion; they usually move on four legs, but they can run on two legs to flee from a predator.
+On the other hand, sengis combine both types of locomotion; they usually move on four legs, but they can run on two legs to flee from a predator.
 Studies of the bone structure of Leptictidium have yielded contradicting information: its leg articulations appear too weak to have supported the shock of repeated jumps, but its long feet were obviously adapted for jumping rather than running.

 Kenneth D. Rose compared the species L. nasutum with the leptictid Leptictis dakotensis.
 L. dakotensis had a series of traits which show it was a running animal which sometimes moved by jumping.
 Despite the marked similarities between Leptictis and Leptictidium, there are certain differences in their skeletons which prevent the example of Leptictis from being used to determine with certainty the way Leptictidium moved: the most important being that, unlike Leptictis, the tibia and the fibula of Leptictidium were not fused together.